 If you’re thinking of doing some light sanding to make the wood flat and clear, then an orbital sander is most definitely the best option for the job.

-At first glance, even our resident DIYers knew that this tool would perform well with edge sanding as it generally comes with a rectangular surface.
+At first glance, even I knew that this tool would perform well with edge sanding as it generally comes with a rectangular surface.

 It has an oscillating plate with sandpaper attached to it.
 When you move the equipment with the disk spinning in an orbital motion, it’ll continue sanding the wood in a random scratch pattern.
 With this, you wouldn’t need to follow the direction of the little swirls or grains in the flooring.